neonspectra/wmcms/README.md

 - sed
 - ed

+For the sitemaper script:
+- Bash
+- find
+- sed
+- grep

 ### Installation

+#### Docker

+Instructions on building wmcms as a Docker image can be found [here](https://github.com/neonspectra/wmcms-docker).
+If you follow these steps, you can skip down to [configuring wmcms](#configure-wmcms).

+Using Docker is recommended because it's easier to set up, it gives you a cleaner base to version control new posts to your website more effectively, and it lets you easily test new content locally before you push it to your live environment.

+Alternatively, if you prefer setting your webserver up like a traditional webmaster, continue below.

 #### Configure nginx

+If you are not using Docker, you will need to set up a webserver with nginx.
 This guide assumes you have a basic nginx webserver installed and running.
 The basics of installing nginx are outside the scope of this document, but a decent guide on how to do so can be found [here](https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-18-04).

 After you have nginx installed, you will want to add some items to your nginx configuration to configure the features used by wmcms.
 You may want to tweak accordingly depending on your particular site, but a good set of defaults to include in your server block are: